agfianf/agfianf.github.io/docs/blog/posts/devops-learning/005-project.md

 !!! warning "Notes"

-    - because time issue and i am working in deadline, i will use date resolution until second precision. so `backup_ddmmyyyy` will be `backup_ddmmyyyy_HHMMSS`.
+    - Due to time constraints and deadlines, I will use date resolution with **second-level precision**. `backup_ddmmyyyy` will be renamed to `backup_ddmmyyyy_HHMMSS`.
-    - also, cron job frequncy is 1 minute just for testing purpose.
-However, in real world, you can set cron job frequncy to 1 hour or 1 day with consideration of howlong the process backup will take.
+    - Instead of using the `mv` (move) command, I will use the `cp` (copy) command because I am unsure if the file is still being used by other processes.
+To avoid issues, I will copy the file to the backup directory.
-    - i also not MOVE (`mv`) the file, but COPY (`cp`) the file. because i am not sure if the file is still used by other process or not. so i will just copy the file to backup directory.
+    - The cron job frequency is set to 1 minute for testing purposes.
+In a real-world scenario, it can be adjusted to 1 hour or 1 day, depending on how long the backup process takes.

 ### 1. Check list-file logfile in `/var/log`